hw-sw-contracts/revizor-artifact/README.md

 ### Hardware Requirements

 The artifact requires at least one physical machine with an Intel CPU and with root access.
 Preferably, there should be two machines, one with an 8th generation (or earlier) Intel CPU and another with a 9th gen (or later) Intel CPU.
+In the paper, we used Intel Core i7-6700 and i7-9700.

 To have stable results, the machine(s) should not be actively used by any other software.

 ### Software Requirements